SDWebImage/sdwebimage.github.io/README.md

 # SDWebImage documentation
 SDWebImage Documentation https://sdwebimage.github.io

-This repository hosts the in source documentation for [SDWebImage](https://github.com/SDWebImage/SDWebImage).
+This repository hosts the in source documentation for [SDWebImage](https://github.com/SDWebImage/SDWebImage) and its related projects.
 You can view this at [sdwebimage.github.io](https://sdwebimage.github.io).

 ## Maintenance